Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Dataset Construction

 \subsection{Privacy Protection}

-To protect personal privacy and ensure responsible data release, all identifiable personal information in the collected images is anonymized prior to publication.
-In particular, human faces and vehicle license plates are automatically detected and obscured using mosaic blurring.
-This anonymization process prevents the disclosure of sensitive information while maintaining the integrity of the visual data for research purposes.
+To ensure responsible data release, identifiable personal information is anonymized before publication.
+Specifically, human faces and vehicle license plates are detected and obscured with mosaic blurring, preventing sensitive information disclosure while retaining the visual data's utility for research.